itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 This new region has an $H$-rep and can have its area and volume calculated using either that or by computing its $V$-rep (convex hull) again.

-The volume calculation is a nice consistency check since as we outlined in the [introduction](#introduction), the volume is constant for any vornoi configuration.
+The volume calculation is a nice consistency check -- as we outlined in the [introduction](#introduction), the volume is constant for any vornoi configuration.
 The error in the volume represents errors mainly in the tolerances of the double description method.
 For $D=2$ this error should be $\lt 10^{-6}$, as
 $D$ approaches $4$ and above, the error I observed while running this is closer to $\approx 10^{-2}$.
 In principle, one could be more cautious with the representation conversions and work in Julia's rational space to get much higher accuracy, but I will skip this for the purposes of this post.
 Perhaps a follow up post is required 😁.

 ## Intersections

 To intersect 2 convex $D$-d polytopes, we will use the algorithm discussed [here](https://www.cs.mcgill.ca/~fukuda/soft/polyfaq/node25.html), where we are given the corners of a cube $\square^D$ and the set of points that define planes of the Voronoi cells:

-- Compute the minimal $H$-representation of $\square^D$, we can reuse this as this is one of the more expensive steps.
+- Compute the minimal $H$-representation of $\square^D$ which we can reuse, as this is one of the more expensive steps.
 - Create a $V$-rep from the Voronoi surfaces and convert it to a minimal correspending $H$-representation using the vertex enumeration problem.
-- Once your two polytopes are in $H$ representations, the computation is pretty fast as its only a union of the two inequality systems, followed by a step of redundancy removal to reduce to a minimal $H$-rep.
+- Once your two polytopes are in $H$ representations, the computation is pretty fast as it's only a union of the two inequality systems, followed by a step of redundancy removal to reduce to a minimal $H$-rep.

 ## Computational Results